-But we know that security will continue to be a major concern for any business, so we’re here to assuage the most common cloud security fears.
+Security will continue to be a major concern for any business, so let's help assuage some of your cloud security fears.

 Here are 3 of the most common concerns around cloud security debunked:

-Your data isn’t just down the hall in the server room, so it’s understandable that companies have concerns about who could gain access to that data.
+Your data isn’t just down the hall in the server room, so it makes sense that companies have concerns about who could gain access to that data.
 In fact, 85% of IT professionals fear that a lack of cloud visibility will result in security threats.

-Additionally, on-premises servers are still susceptible to data breaches simply because they are also connected to the internet.
+Additionally, on-premise servers are still susceptible to data breaches simply because they are also connected to the internet.

-While you may not be able to see the cloud, most major cloud providers will provide 24/7 monitoring so that you can have access to the most up-to-date insights about your data and applications which is not provided by on-prem systems.
+Although you may not be able to "see" the cloud, most major cloud providers provide 24/7 monitoring so that you can have access to the most up-to-date insights about your data and applications—a service not provided by on-prem systems.

-It may seem that having data on the cloud leaves it more vulnerable, but cloud providers are dedicated to maintaining and managing a secure cloud infrastructure, often doing it better than a business or large enterprise could achieve.
+It may seem that having data on the cloud leaves it more vulnerable, but cloud providers are dedicated to maintaining and managing a secure cloud infrastructure, often doing it better than a business or large enterprise could achieve on their own.

 Additionally, cloud vendors are subject to rigorous and regular compliance and testing, ensuring that their customers only receive the highest levels of security.
 In fact, 71% of Forrester survey respondents say that when they migrated their content to the cloud, they actually experienced increased security.

 Additionally, the cloud is not more likely to be hacked.
 According to Computer Weekly, more than 3 in 5 Chief Information Security Officers believe that the security risk of a data breach is the same or lower in a cloud environment than on-premise.